PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/112-pcsx2-0-9-7-sneak-peek.md

 [![](/images/stories/frontend/0.9.7_sneak/0.9.7_8_thumb.jpg)](/images/stories/frontend/0.9.7_sneak/0.9.7_8.jpg)
 :::

-\
-That\'s it!
+That's it!
 Hope you like the new look and functionality, we are doing our best to make PCSX2 as user friendly as possible.
-Of course there are still some features not shown here, we have to keep something to surprise you!\
+Of course there are still some features not shown here, we have to keep something to surprise you!

-\
-There is no set date for the beta release, since there are still a bunch of bugs lying around but it\'s safe to say we are getting close 😊\
+There is no set date for the beta release, since there are still a bunch of bugs lying around but it's safe to say we are getting close 😊
-\

 You can compile it yourselves, from our [GoogleCode SVN](http://code.google.com/p/pcsx2/source/checkout) but **no support will be given for it at the forums!** .